 After some consideration, the committee concluded that this authority should be granted to the arbitrator, as a matter of discretion, in all cases not covered by ORS 36.400(4).
 One committee member clarified that the authority to prevent appearing and participating applied only to individuals who voluntarily fail to pay the arbitrator's fee or obtain a waiver or deferral of those fees.
-Another committee member noted that, even in situations where a litigant is precluded from appearing or participating in an arbitrator's decision and that the proposal expressly recognizes this right.
+Another committee member noted that, even in situations where a litigant is precluded from appearing or participating in an arbitration proceeding, that fact does not preclude the litigant from appealing the arbitrator's decision and that the proposal expressly recognizes this right.